 Martin Goldsack has introduced a new line of models based on the spacecraft designs of the 1950s as proposed by people like Wehrner von Braun, Fred Ordway, and Willy Ley, and seen in the artwork of Chesley Bonestell or Fred Freeman, "How the Future Was".

-The kit comprises 30 resin parts, including optional wheeled or ski landing gear and optional canards, and includes decals for PanAm (both pre- and post-1955 logo), American Airlines (1950s and 60s versions), NASA, and NACA (forerunner of NASA), or of course you can use your own decals to create an individual shuttle.
-Just leaving the drawing board are decals of the Royal Space Force roundel as conceived by Ellis and Weston.
+The kit comprises 32 resin parts, including optional wheeled or ski landing gear and optional canards, and includes decals for PanAm (both pre and post 1955 logo), American Airlines (50s and 60s versions), NASA, and NACA (forerunner of NASA), or of course you can use your own decals to create an individual shuttle (as I did - the prototypes carry the names of some of my favourite authors).

 New decal addition: Royal Space Force - if only!